christophervoigt/blog/src/content/dnd/tion.md

     max: 3
   - name: Hit Dice (d10)
     reset: long rest
-    max: 5
+    max: 6

 features:
   - source: Fighter
-    name: 'Fighting Style: Dueling'
+    name: 'Great Weapon Fighting'
-    text: 'While wielding a one-handed melee weapon and no other weapon, you gain +2 to damage rolls with it.'
+    text: 'While wielding a two-handed melee weapon in both hands, you can reroll a 1 or 2 on a damage die (you must use the new roll).'
   - source: Fighter
     name: Second Wind
-    text: 'As a bonus action, regain 1d10 + fighter level (5) hit points.
+    text: 'As a bonus action, regain 1d10 + fighter level (6) hit points.
 Recharges on a short or long rest.'
   - source: Fighter
     name: Action Surge
     text: 'Once per short or long rest, take one additional action on your turn.'